In the December issue of Northern Connection magazine, I shared the fact that

 I mentioned that it would be different if we had children.
 In that case, it would be important to us to have a Christmas morning and seeing what the big red elf had left and if he enjoyed the cookies we left for him.

 But since it’s just us – we have “our day” and then do the family thing apart.
 Lots of people think we are crazy but lots of other people also have nontraditional traditions.

 But as always, what do you think?
-Please leave comments below, email me at NorthCon@consolidated.net or send me a “Letter to the Editor” at P.O Box 722 Wexford, PA 15090-0722 attn: Marianne Reid Anderson.
+Do you have and advice on setting boundaries or nontraditional traditions that you would like to share?
+Leave comments below or email me at NorthCon@consolidated.net or send me a “Letter to the Editor” at P.O Box 722 Wexford, PA 15090-0722 attn: Marianne Reid Anderson.